 How do you ensure the proper timing of slurry spreading?

-• Ensure there is enough storage space to avoid spreading slurry when conditions are not permitting.
+- Ensure there is enough storage space to avoid spreading slurry when conditions do not permit.

 Economic and Environmental Benefits

 Spreading all slurry in Spring ensures more nitrogen is recovered from the slurry and minimises fertiliser emissions.
-A summary of net savings and emission reductions for a typical 84-cow herd farm is presented in Table 6.
+A summary of net savings and emission reductions for a typical 93-cow herd farm is presented in the Table below.

 Table 6 Savings and emissions reduction from spreading all slurry in Spring